Hip-hop: Rapping

 Hip-Hop evolved without rap as a requirement of the genre, but the two terms became functionally synonymous.
 Hip-hop DJs continued the disco DJ practice of intermittently rapping with the crowd.
 As their duties became more complex, a Master of ceremonies (MC) was often present to introduce the DJ and hype the crowd.

 Kool Herc found Jamaican toasts did not resonate with dancers.
 He and Coke La Rock developed an influential rapping style over their funk breaks.
 MCs relied on call and response chants and eventually developed more sophisticated routines.
 As with other practitioners of hip-hop, MCs strove to set themselves apart with their creativity and competitiveness.

 Just as many of the best breakdancers were women, the birth of hip-hop included female rappers like the Funky 4 + 1's MC Sha-Rock.
+Mercedes Ladies, formed in the Bronx in 1976, were the first all-female group with a DJ.
 Sugar Hill Records signed The Sequence, a trio that included Angie Stone.
 Their single "Funk You Up" was the first hip-hop hit by an all-female group.

 Often these were collaborations between former gangs, such as Afrikaa Bambaataa's Universal Zulu Nation—now an international organization.
 Melle Mel, a rapper with the Furious Five is often credited with being the first rap lyricist to call himself an "MC".

 Although there were some early MCs that recorded solo projects of note, such as DJ Hollywood, Kurtis Blow, and Spoonie Gee, the frequency of solo artists did not increase until later with the rise of soloists with stage presence and drama, such as LL Cool J. Most early hip-hop was dominated by groups where collaboration between the members was integral to the show.
 The first hip-hop artist to appear on national television were the group Funky 4 + 1, who appeared on Saturday Night Live in 1981.